LolyxMoon/Syft/test-cases/04-vault-builder.md

 ### Expected Results
 - ✅ Deployment stops
 - ✅ "Deploying..." indicator disappears
-- ✅ Error toast: "Transaction rejected by user"
+- ✅ Error message with title "Transaction Cancelled" and message "You cancelled the transaction.
+Your vault was not deployed."
 - ✅ Vault remains in "draft" status
 - ✅ User can retry deployment